Clust-PSI-PFL: A Population Stability Index Approach for Clustered Non-IID Personalized Federated Learning: Introduction

 \begin{enumerate} \item We employ the PSI as a practical, low-overhead metric to quantify the level of non-IID data in FL, and analyze its properties by contrasting it with existing non-IID alternative metrics. \item We introduce \textbf{Clust-PSI-PFL}, a clustering-based personalization framework that leverages PSI to partition clients and train per-cluster models, thereby mitigating the degradation caused by increasing non-IID data. \item Across non-IID scenarios, Clust-PSI-PFL yields up to \textbf{18\%} boost in global test accuracy with an improvement of \textbf{37\%} in fairness over the state-of-the-art baselines. \end{enumerate}

-To the best of our knowledge, this is the first study to integrate PSI into FL both as a non-IID data quantifier and as a basis for client clustering to enhance global model performance.
+To the best of our knowledge, this is the first study to integrate PSI into FL as a basis for client clustering to enhance global model performance.
+While PSI has previously been used to guide client selection in non-IID PFL~\cite{jimenez2025psi}, we instead leverage PSI-derived data to cluster clients into distributionally homogeneous groups and train cluster-specific models.